Deputy inspector general of police: Bangladesh

 Deputy inspector general of police is the third-highest rank in the Bangladesh Police.
 Historically, DIGs have been in charge of the handful of territorial "ranges" and of selected functional departments.
 The ranges correspond to the administrative divisions of the country.
 There were 26 DIGs on the force as of 2009.
 As of 2025, DIGs oversee the eight ranges, seven of the eight metropolitan police branches, the MRT Police, the police hospital, and three training units.

 DIGs respond to the police chain of command, but are also responsible in many matters to the general direction of designated civil government officials.
 At the range level, the DIG answers to the civilian division commissioner.
 These multiple lines of command sometimes cause friction and confusion.

 India

 Deputy Inspector General of Police (DIG) is a rank in the Indian police, just below Inspector General of Police.
 It is a rank held by Indian Police Service officers who had successfully served as Senior Superintendent of Police or Deputy Commissioner of Police (Selection Grade) and got promoted to this rank.
 DIG-ranked officers wear Gorget patches on their collar which have a dark blue background and a white line stitched on it, similar to SSPs There is no limit to the number of DIGs a state can have and most states have several DIGs.
 DIGs are in pay band 4 (₹37400 to ₹67000) with grade pay ₹8900.

 The DIGs oversee multiple police districts within their designated police ranges, ensuring efficient policing operations.
-Additionally, some DIGs head specialized units such as armed police, intelligence, crime branch, or administration, providing leadership and coordination in these critical areas.
+Additionally, some DIGs head specialised units such as armed police, intelligence, crime branch, or administration, providing leadership and coordination in these critical areas.